msgloriayang/Module12/README.md

 SQL Challenge: Employee Tracker
 ## Description
 This is an application that builds a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-##Screenshot of Application
+## Video Submission
-Insert screenshots here
+Insert video clip here
 ## Table of Contents
 * [Features](#features)
 * [Applications](#applications)